byorn/technical_test/README.md

 --------------------------------------------------
 + The idea is that a PricingRule can be added to the PricingRulesBO Business Object Class (Thinking of scalability, where PricingRule can be stored in a database)

++ The PricingRule object is defined to hold the various logics of the pricing rules.
+The PricingRulesBO class uses these objects to calculate the totals of the checked out items.

 + Pricing Rules Logic are separated into a separate package.
 If business rules changes, the developer can be concerned only within the pricing rules package.